conda-forge/conda-forge.github.io/sphinx/src/maintainer/adding_pkgs.rst

 .. note::

-   The correct and automated packaging of dependency licenses is an ongoing discussion.
-Please feel free to add your thoughs to `this <https://github.com/conda-forge/conda-forge.github.io/issues/1052>`__ discussion.
+   The correct and automated packaging of dependency licenses is an `ongoing discussion <https://github.com/conda-forge/conda-forge.github.io/issues/1052>`__.
+Please feel free to add your thoughts.

 Extra
 -----